Application Portfolio Assessment Introduction and Best Practices

 Review Authentication and Authorization

-Examine applications' authentication and authorization mechanisms to ensure that only authorized users can access sensitive functionalities and data.
+Examine applications' authentication and authorization mechanisms to ensure only authorized users can access sensitive functionalities and data.

 Consider Data Privacy